ereekaj/bikesharing/README.md

 Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

-Amount of users compared to population or amount of users compared to tourist visiters per year.
+Amount of users compared to population or amount of users compared to tourist visiters per year. census data to show demographics of nyc residents and des moines residents. how many men between ages of ????